Everton Luiz: 2017–18 season

-In late May 2017, following a successful season for Partizan, the club's director of football Ivica Iliev confirmed that Everton Luiz would be offered a new deal.
+In late May 2017, following a successful season for Partizan, the club's sporting director Ivica Iliev confirmed that Everton Luiz would be offered a new deal.
 However, no agreement was reached and the player entered the final year of his contract.

 On 20 September 2017, Everton Luiz scored an injury-time goal to give Partizan a 1–1 draw versus Napredak Kruševac.
 He also appeared in all six of his team's games in the Europa League, as the side reached the knockout stage after 13 years.

 SPAL

 On 19 January 2018, Everton Luiz officially joined Italian club SPAL, penning a deal until the summer of 2020 with an option for another year.
 He made his Serie A debut on 10 February 2018, playing the first 55 minutes in an eventual 4–0 home loss to Milan.
 By the end of the season, Everton Luiz appeared in 10 more league games, helping the side avoid relegation.